machdyne/kakao/README.md

 $ sudo mkfs.ext2 /dev/sdX4
 ```

+### Installing Kakao Linux

+Copy the `Image` and `rootfs.cpio` files to the boot partition of the MicroSD card, in addition to the following files:

+  - boot.json
+  - opensbi.bin
+  - the DTB file for your board (i.e. konfekt.dtb)

+Those files can found be in the `images/linux` directory of the repo for your board.

+Finally, make sure the latest gateware is installed by following the instructions in the repo for your board.

 ### Optional: Building Kakao Linux

 The latest Kakao images are provided in this repo, but if you want to build the system from source you can follow these steps: